spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 Python API
 ----------

 Configuration files can be created and modified through the use of the `asdf` package.
-The example below demonstrates how to create, from scratch, the ``Spec2Pipeline` configuration file show in the above example:
+The example below demonstrates how to create, from scratch, the ``Spec2Pipeline`` configuration file shown in the above example:

 .. code-block::